-I had tried to forget about it and then one morning I heard swallows outside.
+I had tried to forget about it but then one morning I heard swallows outside.
 There was a lot of screeching, flying low past the window.
-The swallows had returned.
-But the commotion was noisier than I remembered.
-I hadn’t noticed them flying so low before..
-I had to assume that their behaviour was in some way a result of finding their home vandalised and having nowhere for them to roost.
+The commotion was noisier than I remembered.
+I hadn’t noticed them flying so low before.
+I had to assume that their behaviour was connected to finding their home vandalised.
 One of the swallows kept landing on the top of the open kitchen door.
 They had done this in previous years.
 I had enjoyed their company.
 But this time it was different, for me, and difficult.

-I felt bad, and I felt helpless.
-Part of me felt like I was being blamed for something that I hadn’t done, that I would never have done, but I couldn't get rid of the blame.
-I have been working quite a bit on feelings and what they tell you, both as a therapist and in my own personal work.
+I felt helpless.
+A part of me felt like I was being blamed for something that I hadn’t done, that I would never have done.
+But I still felt bad.
+I work quite a bit on feelings and what they can tell you.
 I started to notice that I was trying to push these uncomfortable feelings away, blank them out.
 My mind was trying to get rid of my feelings of guilt and shame, put the blame on someone else.
 I decided to take a bit of my own advice and just let the feelings in.

-It must have taken only a few seconds.
-The tears started to well up in my eyes.
-I found I wasn’t crying for the swallows, I was crying for my marriage break-up.
-I was crying because I felt that I had been solely responsible for breaking up the family home, for putting my needs before the needs of others.
+Within a few seconds the tears started to well up in my eyes.
+I realised I wasn’t crying for the swallows, I was crying for my marriage break-up.
+I was crying because I felt that I had been solely responsible for shattering the family home, for putting my needs before the needs of others.
 The feelings and emotions that I let through showed me how much I had been blaming myself, unconsciously, for a situation which, when I thought of rationally, I could NOT take full responsibility for.
 It truly wasn’t my fault.
-Nobody else was suggesting it was.
+And nobody else was suggesting it was.
 But somewhere in my mind-body, my own psyche, I was holding onto the feeling that IT WAS ALL MY FAULT.
-I hadn’t known that’s what I was doing.
-It was a true learning experience.
-I mentally thanked the bulider for leading me to this deeper understanding.

-One of the swallows came into the kitchen shortly after that – I was going to say mistakenly, but I’d like to think something more is going on.
-I cupped him in my hands and took him to the door to let him out.
+One of the swallows came into the kitchen shortly after that – maybe just by mistake but I liked to think something more was going on.
+I cupped him in my hands and took him to the door to help him out.
 He seemed to have no nervousness.
 It meant something to me, that he trusted me to hold him.
-And I’m relieved to say they have managed to repair their nest, and they are happily swooping around and singing from the roof tops as I write.
-I look forward to seeing the young practice their flying lessons soon.
+Happily they managed to repair their nest, and spent the rest of the summer swooping around and singing from the roof tops.

 This is an example of how paying attention to our own feelings can help us heal, become whole.
-I thought it was the builder’s fault, he had made this thing happen that made me so unhappy.
+Initially it was the workman's fault, he was the person responsible for this thing that made me so unhappy.
 I thought I was worrying about the swallows and their safety, that it was their plight that was making me uncomfortable.
-What I discovered was that I was holding onto negative feelings about myself and my chosen path that I wasn’t allowing myself to feel.
-The situation allowed those negative feelings to come into the light and be released, simply through the decision to feel my discomfort.
+What I discovered was that I was holding onto other negative feelings about myself which I wasn’t allowing myself to feel.
+The situation allowed that to be opened up and be released, simply through the decision to feel my discomfort.